aganders3/aganders3/README.md

 ### Heyo

-I'm currently working at @Hyperfine helping build the first practical portable MRI scanner.
+I'm currently working at [Hyperfine](https://hyperfine.io) helping build the first practical portable MRI scanner.

 I have a Ph.D. in medical physics (mostly imaging, mostly MRI) but consider myself primarily a programmer.